6 Indiana Fall Festival Events Not to Be Missed!

 Your kids will love the hands-on activities and crafts found throughout the festival grounds.
 From tomahawk throwing to candle dipping, they can totally get their pioneer on in a way you have never seen before.

 You on the other hand will love the unique shopping and tantalizing food experiences available at this festival.
-From furs and forges, to kettle corn and old fashioned root beer.
-Feast of the Hunter’s Moon have a little bit of everything at this Indiana fall festival.
+From furs and forges, to kettle corn and old-fashioned root beer.
+Feast of the Hunter’s Moon has a little bit of everything at this Indiana fall festival.

 This year’s festival will take place October 5th and 6th, and tickets can be purchased here.